 - Playing with toys

-PTs work to improve your ability to move and function after surgery.
-PTs help you regain the strength, balance, and coordination you need to do activities, such as walking, climbing the stairs and participating in play or sports (see Figure 2).
+PTs work to improve your child’s ability to move and function after surgery.
+A PT may help your child get back their strength, balance, and coordination.
+This will help them with activities such as walking, climbing the stairs, and playing sports (see Figure 2).

-During your child’s physical therapy visit, the PT will:
+During a physical therapy session, the PT will:

-- Talk with your child about their home and school environment, ability to do everyday activities, and any problems that they may have with moving their body.
+- Talk with your child about their home and school settings.
+They’ll ask about any problems they may have with moving their body.

-- Measure the strength, balance, movement, and sensation in their arms and legs.
+- Measure the strength, balance, movement, and sensation in your child’s arms and legs.

-- Check their breathing and ability to cough.
+- Check your child’s breathing and their ability to cough.